 What is adultery in Texas?

-Adultery in Texas is sexual intercourse between a married person and someone other than their spouse.
-Kissing, sexting, and other sexual contact donโt meet the legal definition, even though the betrayal feels just as real.
-If you can prove adultery occurred, it can affect property division, alimony, and other parts of your divorce.
+Adultery in Texas is voluntary sexual intercourse between a married person and someone other than their spouse.
+Under Texas law, kissing, sexting, and other sexual contact do not meet the legal definition.
+If you can prove adultery occurred, it can affect property division, spousal maintenance, and other parts of your divorce.

 If youโre reading this, youโre probably dealing with something incredibly painful.
 Discovering a spouseโs infidelity shakes everything you thought you knew about your marriage and your future.
 You deserve answers, and you deserve to know where you stand legally.